FedeDP/libmodule/docs/src/module.rst

   :param state: state we are interested in; note that it can be an OR of states (eg: IDLE | RUNNING)
   :type state: :c:type:`enum module_states`
-  :returns: false (0) if module'state is not 'state', true (1) if it is and MOD_ERR on error.
+  :returns: false (0) if module' state is not 'state', true (1) if it is and MOD_ERR on error.

-.. c:macro:: m_start(fd)
+.. c:macro:: m_start(void)

-  Start a module by polling on fd
+  Start module's polling

-  :param fd: fd to be polled.
-  :type fd: :c:type:`int`

 .. c:macro:: m_pause(void)

   Pause module's polling